What is the Best Calculator for Civil Engineering Students?

 Remember that you’ll almost certainly need both an everyday-use scientific calculator and a more high-powered graphing calculator to carry you through your Civil Engineering education.

-While you’re getting accustomed to a calculator, it may as well be an extremely-reliable model that you’ll be allowed to use on your FE Exam your senior year of undergrad, and hopefully on your Principles of Engineering Exam when you sit to get your PE License four years later.
+While you’re getting accustomed to a calculator, it may as well be an extremely reliable model that you’ll be allowed to use on your FE Exam your senior year of undergrad, and hopefully on your Principles of Engineering Exam when you sit to get your PE License four years later.

 Engineer Eric